lino-framework/lino/README.rst

 -----------

-Lino Noi is a `Lino <http://www.lino-framework.org>`_ application to manage local communities.
+Lino Noi is a `Lino <http://www.lino-framework.org>`_ application for managing teams who use a ticketing system.
 The name comes from Italian "noi" which means "we".